 - Painful bump on a toe or the bottom of your foot

-- Presence of a darker core
+- Presence of a darker core in the center

 - Damp, tender skin between your toes

-- Feels like walking on a pebble
+- It feels like you are walking on a bump

 - Burning sensation between the toes